mikegehard/standalone-angular-module/README.md

 1. Run the host app server: `lineman run`

 ## Running the tests
-1. Run the host app: `cd hostApp && lineman run`
+1. Run the host app in one window: `cd hostApp && lineman run`
+1. Run the app serving the directives in another window: `cd guestModule && lineman run`
-1. Run the host unit in another window: `cd hostApp && lineman spec`
+1. Run the host unit test in another window: `cd hostApp && lineman spec`
-1. Run the host end to end tests in a third window: `cd hostApp && lineman spec-e2e`
+1. Run the host end to end tests in another window: `cd hostApp && lineman spec-e2e`